Only Sisters Can Do That: History

 Only Sisters Can Do That is the last Pointer Sisters studio album made with founding member June Pointer.
 Issa Pointer, the daughter of longtime group member Ruth Pointer, performed as a background vocalist on two album tracks; she eventually replaced June Pointer in the group's lineup in 2002.

-The album was helmed by producer Peter Wolf and led by the single "Don't Walk Away", which featured Michael McDonald as guest vocalist.
+The album was helmed by producer Peter Wolf and led by the single "Don't Walk Away", which featured Michael McDonald as a guest vocalist.
 Originally, the track had been recorded by Ruth Pointer for a solo album that she abandoned in favor of the Only Sisters project.
-Other songs of note include "I Want Fireworks" and "Tell It to My Heart", which were both co-written by Anita Pointer, and the title track, penned by the sisters.
+Other songs of note include "I Want Fireworks" and "Tell It to My Heart", which were both co-written by Anita Pointer, and the title track, penned by all three sisters.

 The track "Feel for the Physical" appeared on the 1995 album Souled by Thomas Anders reworked as a duet by the Pointer Sisters and Anders.
-Despite critical accolades, the album proved to be a commercial disappointment.
+Despite critical accolades, the album proved to be a commercial disappointment as the Pointer Sisters were seen as unable to compete with younger and newer R&B acts like En Vogue.
+Although the group continued as a live act, they have recorded no further studio albums.